Nourin04/Student-Management-Portal/README.md

 >
 > The AI service relies on free-tier LLM providers.
 These providers may restrict requests originating from cloud-hosted environments (such as Render), making the hosted AI demo occasionally unavailable.
 >
-> To evaluate the complete AI functionality, clone the repository, add a valid LLM API key (Groq/OpenRouter/OpenAI/Gemini), and run the project locally using the setup instructions below.
+> To evaluate the complete AI functionality, clone the repository, add a valid Groq API key, and run the project locally using the setup instructions below.

 ---